lsst-camera-dh/confluence-yamlizer/README.md

    * (8/12/16) Note: For RequiredInputs:Description and OptionalInputs:Description, the character limit has been raised from 255 characters to some large (multi-kilobyte) size.
 * For content aimed at the YAML Description tag, enclose in a Confluence "panel" macro.

-### eT Features Not Supported
+### eT Features Not Supported and Other Issues

-* RelationshipTasks table (i.e., hardware "kitting"/assignment info)
+* (eT) RelationshipTasks table (i.e., hardware "kitting"/assignment info)
     * But seems straightforward to do
-* Conditional eT sequences
+* (eT) Conditional eT sequences
-* A fair amount of other stuff
+* (eT) A fair amount of other stuff
+* (Other) High priority to add.
+Image URLs will have to be set by hand in the YAML.
+Plan to let the user add some URL prefix to ./config/cyml_config.py and have the script append the image filename to it in the final output.

 ### Known Issues
 #### Issues on the input (Confluence) side